cesc1989/apuntes/Luna/Therapist_Signup/Attestation Form/Go Live Checklist.md

 # Post Release

-## Remove flag from Ruby classes that make requests from the CA to update HS Custom Objects
+## Remove flag from Ruby classes that make requests to update HS Custom Objects

 The flag is:
 ```ruby